hyosung11/Launch-School/Courses/journal.md

 15:19 I feel tired even afer I took a short nap after watching the end of Everton vs Man City.

 16:17 I still struggle a little with using objects and a problem where I have to iterate two separate times through the same string.

+17:29 All is well.
+I still like studying and have so much more to learn in software engineering.
+Time to make dinner now.